sadapple/a-lighted-story/README.md

 # Technology Details #

 * HTML5.
 It is an HTML5 game using canvas.
-* [Createjs](https://github.com/CreateJS).
-Createjs is a  suite of open source libraries and tools for building rich interactive content on open web technologies.
+* [CreateJS](https://github.com/CreateJS).
+CreateJS is a  suite of open source libraries and tools for building rich interactive content on open web technologies.
 We use [EaselJS](https://github.com/CreateJS/EaselJS) library to handle our drawing on the canvas.

 # How to Fork this Game #